Mission Tejas State Park

 Well, that was all it took to get a 30-minute conversation started about everything from RVs to grasshoppers.

-We enjoyed our time-limited visit to Mission Tejas State Park and plan to return to the park in 2020 to hike the park's many trails and to visit the Caddo Mounds Historic Site.
+We enjoyed our time-limited visit to Mission Tejas State Park.
+We planned to return to the park in 2020 to visit the Caddo Mounds Historic Site, but COVID changed our minds.

 What Next?

-Read about the three other Texas State Parks we visited on this trip (Fairfield State Park, Purtis Creek State Park and Daingerfield State Park).
+Check out the three other Texas State Parks we visited on this trip (Fairfield State Park, Purtis Creek State Park, and Daingerfield State Park).